NicoHood/HID/Readme.md

 [NicoHoodProtocol](https://github.com/NicoHood/NicoHoodProtocol) library needed for the Uno/Mega!

 **Always release buttons to not cause any erros.
 Replug USB cable to reset the values if anything went wrong.
-Connect GND and MOSI2 to deactivate HID function on Uno/Mega**
+Connect GND and MOSI2 to deactivate HID function on Uno/Mega (see picture)**

 **Arduino Uno/Mega only**